What Does FCW System Failed Mean And How Do You Fix It?

 • ECU/command module failure

-ECU or sensor failure is too complicated to work on at home.
+ECU or sensor failure is too complex to work on at home.
 Take your car to a specialized electrical mechanic or a dealership.

 Driving Beyond The System’s Limits